Alexander Stafford: Prominent English Catholic

 Stafford is a practicing and prominent Catholic who in 2023 was named by the Catholic Herald as one of the "Leading UK Catholics".
-In February 2024, he was made a Vice President of the Catholic Union of Great Britain.
+In February 2024, he was made a vice president of the Catholic Union of Great Britain.
 He writes regularly for the Catholic Herald and The Tablet as well as wider publications highlighting persecution of christians across the world, something he championed in parliament.
 In 2024 as Chairman of the All Party Parliamentary Group to the Holy See he led a parliamentary delegation to meet Pope Francis and other leading Vatican officials.

 Personal life

 Whilst an MP, Stafford lived in Harthill, a village of his constituency, where he lived with his wife Natalie and their daughters Persephone, who was born in April 2020, and Charlotte, who was born in December 2021.
 In April 2025 his wife gave birth to their third child Henrietta.
-His elder brother, Gregory Stafford, was elected as MP for Farnham and Bordon at the 2024 general election, and was formerly Leader of the Conservative Group on Ealing Council in London, where he continues to represent the Hanger Hill ward.
+His elder brother, Gregory Stafford, was elected as MP for Farnham and Bordon at the 2024 general election, and was formerly Leader of the Conservative Group on Ealing Council in London, where he represented the Hanger Hill ward until a by-election held on 10 October 2024.

 Since leaving parliament Stafford has been an active commentator both on broadcast media and in print, working with GB News, Sky News, BBC News, Times Radio and TalkTV, as well as publishing articles and opinion pieces for The Critic Yorkshire Post and Business Green.

 Stafford's parents have lived in Poole for over 20 years and his father James is the GP14 Class Captain at Poole Yacht Club.